idibidiart/react-native-responsive-grid/README.md

 **rightAlign** may be be supplied as prop in the column to set its alignItems to flex-end.
 This way content in offsetted columns will snap to grid in both in both the normal left-to-right (ltr) direction as well as thew right-to-left (rtl) directions.

 **alignVertical** may be supplied as prop to the row to vertically align the columns within the row.
 Possible values are: middle, top, bottom or fill.
+Note that the row's height must be larger than the hight of a given element or column within it for any of the **verticalAlign** values to have any visible effect on that element or column.

 **alignVertical** may be also supplied as prop to the column to vertically align the items within the column.
 Possible values are: middle, top, bottom, space and distribute.
+Note that the column's height must be larger than the combined hight of the elements (and/or rows) within it for any of the **verticalAlign** values to have any visible effect on those elements (and/or rows.)

 **rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
 This is useful for Hebrew and Arabic layouts. **leftAlign** can be used on a colum in an rtl tagged row to exclude its content from **rightAlign** so the content can be left aligned to mimic the effect of **rightAlign** in normal ltr layouts.
 See also RTL Example.

 These are the basic rules from which potentially complex layout behavior can emerge.
 See also Column Size and Offset.

+To keep things simple, rows must only contain columns and columns must not contain other columns (they must be wrapped in rows within the column)

 ### nowrap